eficode-academy/azure-devops-fundamentals-wiki/Exercises/1_Documentation.md

 <details>
   <summary>Hint</summary>

-The `README.md` file in the repo describes how to build and run the code.
+The `README.md` file in the code repo describes how to build and run the code.
 </details>